cloudfour/eleventy-patterns/src/patterns/README.md

 In addition to the default [Eleventy Frontmatter](https://www.11ty.io/docs/data-frontmatter/), we've defined a few other options you can configure by setting them on your your `index.md` file.

-1. `title`: Used in the browser tab and when the prototype is listed below or in the sidebar.
+1. `title`: Used in the browser tab and when the pattern is listed below or in the sidebar.
-2. `hide`: Prevent the prototype from being listed on this page or in the sidebar.
+2. `hide`: Prevent the pattern from being listed on this page or in the sidebar.
 3. `order`: Define the order of patterns.
 Will fall back to sorting by file names if not set

+## Pattern Example Frontmatter

+Pattern example files can also use frontmatter to control their display:

+1. `title`: Displayed above the example
+2. `order`: Define the order of examples.
+Will fall back to sorting by file names if not set
+3. `iFrameExample`: Display the example in an iFrame.
+Can be useful for responsive or full screen patterns.